Yash03030303/PhishShield/README.md

 # PhishShield
-It basically a  Python-Based URL Scanner for Secure Web Browsing : PhishShield
+It is basically a  Python-Based URL Scanner for Secure Web Browsing : PhishShield